Professional Summary (about me)

 According to my résumé, I’m a “learning and communications professional with years of experience guiding people through complex—sometimes difficult—processes.
 Significant hands-on customer service experience delivered in person, virtually, via email, and through one-on-one problem-solving and support.
 Experience in learning and instructional design, as well as face-to-face instruction and assessment.”

-More simply put: My name is Andrew Rosbury.
-I’m a thrice-graduated communication major who loves working with the communicated word—in all its forms and through the many modalities available today.
+More simply put: My name is Andrew F. Rosbury.
+I’m a thrice-graduated communication major who loves working with the communicated word, in all its forms and through the many modalities available today.
+Recently, I have changed careers and am working as a learning experience and instructional designer for enterprise learning.

 Final photo for reference: (Is this thing on?)